nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 3. A user with above-average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Should work in computer with `32-bit` or `64-bit` processor.
 5. Should run on user computer with double-click - no installer or additional libraries required.
+6. Should not require internet connection for any of its feature.
+7. All user and app data are stored locally, not through an online database solution.

 *{More to be added}*